paulstatezny/paulstat.com/source/_posts/2014-05-05-theres-a-bug-in-sprints-billing-system.md

 ---
-title: "There's a Bug in Sprint's Billing System"
-layout: post
-excerpt: <p>My wife and I recently switched cell phone plans from Verizon to Sprint.
+title   : "There's a Bug in Sprint's Billing System" layout  : post excerpt : <p>My wife and I recently switched cell phone plans from Verizon to Sprint.
 We were saving money, and Sprint's service was better than we expected.
 Then, the bug happened.</p>
 ---

 > **TL;DR**